Radio edit: Offensive content

-Radio edits often come with any necessary censorship done to conform to decency standards imposed by government agencies, such as the Federal Communications Commission in the United States, the Canadian Radio-television and Telecommunications Commission in Canada, the Kapisanan ng mga Brodkaster ng Pilipinas in the Philippines, the Korea Communications Commission in South Korea, the Australian Communications and Media Authority in Australia, and Ofcom in the United Kingdom.
-The offending words may be silenced, reversed, distorted, or replaced by a tone or sound effect.
+Radio edits often come with any necessary censorship that is done to conform the decency standards imposed by government agencies, such as the Federal Communications Commission in the United States, the Canadian Radio-television and Telecommunications Commission in Canada, the Kapisanan ng mga Brodkaster ng Pilipinas in the Philippines, the Korea Communications Commission in South Korea, the Australian Communications and Media Authority in Australia, and Ofcom in the United Kingdom.
+The offending words in many of the songs may be silenced, reversed, distorted, replaced by different words, replaced by a bleep sound or replaced with a sound effect.
 The edits may come from the record label itself, broadcasters at the corporate level before the song is sent for airplay to their stations, or in rarer cases, at a radio station itself depending on local standards.

 Radio edits may have more or fewer words edited than the "clean version", because of the stations' or agencies' standards.
 A "dirty" radio edit preserving the sound of the offensive word or words but maintaining the shorter play time may be produced, which may be aimed at club play, nighttime radio, and non-terrestrial radio stations.
 After two million copies of Michael Jackson's "They Don't Care About Us" (1996) had already been shipped, the lyrics of the original track with the words "Jew me" and "kike me" were replaced with "do me" and "strike me" due to its controversial antisemitic references.
 Radio edit versions of the track remained with the original version until the edited version was pressed and released.
 An example occurs in Lady Gaga's song "Poker Face" (2008), where the line "P-p-p-poker face, f-f-fuck her face" has barely noticeable profanities.
 Some radio stations repeated the word "poker" from the first part of the line, while others played the original version.
 A promotional original audio recording studio radio version is available containing both of these versions.
 The edited version is also available on the compilation Now That's What I Call Music!
-31 in the US.
+31 in the US, and the whole chorus of Cee Lo Green's "Fuck You" substituted the word "Fuck" with "Forget", thus changing the title to "Forget You" on the radio edit.